Heat begin a new chapter: Life without Jimmy Butler, who is suspended and seeking a trade - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-MIAMI (AP) — For the 119th time since Jimmy Butler joined Miami, the Heat were set to play a game Saturday night without him.
+MIAMI (AP) — For the 119th time since Jimmy Butler joined Miami, the Heat were playing a game without him.

 Butler is gone, banished by the Heat for seven games over what they called conduct detrimental to the team — and he’s probably not going to play for Miami again.
-His suspension starts when the Heat play the Utah Jazz, and the team says it will agree to his wishes and try to facilitate a trade.
+His suspension started Saturday night when the Heat played the Utah Jazz, and the team says it will agree to his wishes and try to facilitate a trade.

 Butler has not commented publicly on the suspension.
 The National Basketball Players Association spoke out on Butler’s behalf hours after the Heat announced the suspension on Friday, saying it believes the team’s actions are “excessive and inappropriate.”
 The suspension could cost Butler about $2.4 million of his $48.8 million salary this season.